ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ### PowerShell

 Currently, Information Barriers policies are defined and managed in Office 365 by using PowerShell cmdlets.
-This requires familiarity with PowerShell.
-Although several scenarios and examples of PowerShell cmdlets are provided in this article, you'll need to know additional details to define policies for your organization.
+Although several scenarios and examples are provided in this article, you'll need to be familiar with PowerShell cmdlets and parameters.

 ## Prepare your environment for Information Barriers